The following information is provided for reference purposes only and should be used at your own risk!

 Repair Procedure

-The following is an E46 M3 vanos oil pump disk, sealing plate rings, vanos seals, solenoid coil pack, R&R (remove and replace) procedure.
+The following is an E46 M3 Vanos oil pump disk, sealing plate rings, Vanos seals, solenoid coil pack, R&R (remove and replace) procedure.

 Repair time: 5 hours mechanic, 7+ hours DIY.

 Valve adjustment repair can be combined with this repair.
-But only perform valve adjustment repair while vanos is fully mounted on engine head.
+But only perform valve adjustment repair while Vanos is fully mounted on engine head.

-Thus perform valve adjustment repair just before removing vanos or just after installing vanos.
+Thus perform valve adjustment repair just before removing Vanos or just after installing Vanos.
 This is referenced in the procedure.

 Parts, Tools, and Shop Supplies